pankajsurti/O365ServiceHealthStatusAlert/README.md

+Fixed some original script errors specially gettting an Auth Token.

 Office 365 Service Health is a reporting and alerting solution.
 Because of its design and functionality, I like to refer it as Solution.
 It uses Office 365 Service Communications API.
 It uses PowerShell, HTML and CSS for conditional formatting.
 We can generate a HTML output report or schedule it to run on periodic intervals with the help of Windows Task Scheduler.